Introduction to Microsoft Defender for Servers

-Microsoft Defender for servers is one of the enhanced security features of Microsoft Defender for Cloud.
-Use it to add threat detection and advanced defenses to your Windows and Linux machines whether they're running in Azure, on-premises, or in a multi-cloud environment.
+Microsoft Defender for Servers is one of the enhanced security features of Microsoft Defender for Cloud.
+Use it to add threat detection and advanced defenses to your Windows and Linux machines whether they're running in Azure, AWS, GCP, and on-premises environment.

 To protect machines in hybrid and multi-cloud environments, Defender for Cloud uses Azure Arc.
 Connect your hybrid and multi-cloud machines as explained in the relevant quickstart: